+Where SCSE-UTRA = 15 kHz is assumed in calculation of B.

+and MA is reduced by 1 dB for B < 2.

-6.2B.2.2.2 MPR for power class 3 and power class 2
+6.2B.2.2.3 MPR for power class 3 and power class 2 to meet -30 dBm / 1MHz for 26dBm UE power

 MPR in this subclause is applicable for power class 3 and power class 2 UEs indicating IE dualPA-Architecture supported with ENDC power class being the same as the E-UTRA and NR power class.
 For UEs not indicating dualPA-Architecture supported, MPR in subclause 6.2.4 of TS 36.101 [4] and 6.2.3 of TS 38.101-1 [2] apply when the UE is scheduled with single uplink transmission, otherwise the UE can use as much MPR as needed to fulfil emissions requirements.
 The allowed maximum output power reduction for IM3 related emissions applied to transmission on the MCG and the SCG is defined as follows:

-MPRENDC = MA
+MPRIM3 = MA